rpsmith77/nyc-subway-map/README.md

 The  station_map.h  file maps LED indices to MTA station IDs.
 Each LED index corresponds to a physical LED position on your map.

-If you need to modify station positions:
+If you need to modify station positions **use the station map generation file in scripts**, or alternatively:

 1. Edit the  station_map.h  file to match your physical LED layout
 2. Make sure the LED indices match the order in which LEDs are connected in your physical installation